SmritiGrg/FYP-FoodiesArchive/database/README.md

 ## Business Rules

-1. ### Admin
+1. ### Users
     - **Properties:**
-        - Admin has a full name, email and password.
+        - Users has first_name, last_name, username, email, password, image, role, and default_address.
+        - User is categorized in three roles - admin, visitor, and content creator.
-        - Admin manages the posts, users, questions, answers and payments.
+        - Admin manages the posts, users, questions, answers and subscription.
-        - Admin can create, edit, delete.
-    - **Uniqueness:**
-        - Admin's email should be unique.
-    - **Mandatory & Optional:**
-        - **Mandatory:** Admin's email, first name, last name, and password should be mandatory.
-        - **Optional:** Admin's profile image.
-    - **Relationship:**
-        - Admin &harr; User: Admin manages many users.
-        - Admin &harr; Payment: Admin manages many payment.
-        - Admin &harr; Food: Admin uploads many food posts.
+        - Admin and content creator can create and post food posts.
-2. ### User
-    - **Properties:**
-        - A user has a username, first name, last name, address, email, image, role and password.
-        - A user can be a premium user or a regular user.
-        - A user can like, give review, share, bookmark, and ask questions.
+        - Visitor and content creator can like, review, share and bookmark food posts.
-        - A premium user makes payment to upload valid food posts.
-        - A premium user can post their favorite foods while a regular user cannot.
-        - A user can view food's post by admin and premium users.
+        - Visitor and content creator can also ask questions and write answers on the food post.
+        - Content creator has the ability to join a foodie community where they can create and post foods.
+        - Content creator can create food post only after subscribing to the subscription.
+        - Content creator can make payment through khalti as the payment gateway.
         - A user gets notification of all the newly uploaded posts, and replies to their questions.
+        - Visitor and Content creator can write only one review to a single food post.
+        - Same visitor and content creator cannot review the same food post.
     - **Uniqueness:**
-        - Each user must have unique username and email.
+        - username and email.
     - **Mandatory & Optional:**
-        - **Mandatory:** username, email, first name, last name, address and password.
+        - **Mandatory:** first_name, last_name, username, email, password, and default_address.
-        - **Optional:**  profile image.
+        - **Optional:** image
     - **Relationship:**
-        - User &harr; Review: A user can write many reviews.
+        - Users &harr; Reviews: Each user can write multilpe reviews overall, but only one review per food post.
 This is a **one-to-many** relationship.
-        - User &harr; Like: A user can like many food posts.
+        - Users &harr; Food_posts: A User can create multiple food post and a food post belongs to a specific user.
 This is a **one-to-many** relationship.
-        - User &harr; Bookmark: A user can bookmark many food posts.
-This is a **one-to-many** relationship.
+        - Users &harr; Food_posts: A User can  bookmark many food posts, and a food post is bookmarked by many users.
+This a **many-to-many** relationship.
+        - Users &harr; Subscription_plan: A User can  subscribe to one subscription plan, and a subscription plan belongs to a specific user.
+This a **one-to-one** relationship.
-        - User &harr; Question: A user can ask many questions.
-This is a **one-to-many** relationship.
+        - Users &harr; Questions: A User can  ask many questions, and a question belongs to a specific user.
+This a **one-to-many** relationship.
-        - A premium user can upload many food posts.
+       - Users &harr; Answers: A User can  write many answers, but each answer is written by a single user.
+This a **one-to-many** relationship.
-3. ### Restaurant
+2. ### Restaurants
     - **Properties:**
-        -  A restaurant has name, phone_number, email, location_id, website_link, open_time, and close_time.
+        -  A restaurant has name, phone_number, email, website_link, province, city, address, image, open_time, and close_time.
         -  A restaurant contains many foods.
     - **Uniqueness:**
-        - Each restaurant's phone number should be unique.
+        - phone_number
     - **Mandatory & Optional:**
-        - **Mandatory:** name, location and phone number.
+        - **Mandatory:** name, phone_number, province, city, address
-        - **Optional:** website
+        - **Optional:** email, website_link, province, city, address, image, open_time, and close_time.
     - **Relationship:**
-        - Restaurant &harr; Food: A restaurant has many foods.
-        - Restaurant &harr; Location: A restaurant belongs to a location.
+        - Restaurants &harr; Food_posts: A restaurant contains many food posts and each food post uniquely belongs to a single restaurant.
+This a **one-to-many** relationship.
-4. ### Food Category
+4. ### Category
     - **Properties:**
         - Food category has name.
         - Each food are assigned to one or many categtories to make it easy for users to browse.